tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 ``--max_compilation_threads`` sets the maximum number of threads which Poplar is allowed to use for compiling the executable.

+``--save_oom_profiler`` specifies a file where the compilation profile will be stored in the event of an out-of-memory when compiling.

 ``--save_vertex_graph`` dumps the Poplar vertex graph (DOT file) to the given directory.